-The Support Services division oversees DJS' capital planning and budgeting, human resources, information technology, professional training, research and evaluation, system reform, general services and other services that are necessary so that the agency may efficiently and effectively accomplish its goals.
+The Support Services division oversees the Department of Juvenile Services' capital planning and budgeting, human resources, information technology, professional training, research and evaluation, system reform, general services, and other services that are necessary so that the agency may efficiently and effectively accomplish its goals.

-The Capital Planning and Budgeting Unit (CPBU) is responsible for coordinating the development and implementation of the Department's Capital Improvement Program (CIP).
-The scope of the proposed capital projects included in the CIP range are from land/building acquisition, demolition, design, renovation, new construction, and equipping the new buildings.
+The Capital Planning and Budgeting Unit (CPBU) is responsible for coordinating the development and implementation of the department's Capital Improvement Program (CIP).
+The scope of the proposed capital projects included in the Capital Improvement Program range are from land/building acquisition, demolition, design, renovation, new construction, and equipping the new buildings.

 The System Reform Unit is responsible for statewide and local strategic coordination of the Juvenile Detention Alternatives Initiative (JDAI).
 The unit is also responsible for identifying system reform opportunities to reduce racial and ethnic disparities that may exist in agency policies and practices, and collaborate with local partners to reduce such disparities where applicable.

-The Department of Juvenile Services General Services Unit consist of Facility Maintenance, Fleet Property and Leasing, Recycling and Energy.
-Facilities Maintenance provides daily services to ensure that the maintenance needs of the physical plants are met and maintained along with working with the Department of General Services on projects.
-Fleet provides and ensures that the Department's vehicles are purchased, maintained and repaired to ensure safe and efficient transportation for youth and staff.
-Maintains inventory controls and accounts for all assets within the Agency.
+The Department of Juvenile Services General Services Unit consist of Facility Maintenance, Fleet Property and Leasing, and Recycling and Energy.
+Facilities Maintenance provides daily services to ensure that the maintenance needs of the physical plants are met and maintained along with working with the Maryland Department of General Services on projects.
+Fleet provides and ensures that the department's vehicles are purchased, maintained, and repaired to ensure safe and efficient transportation for youth and staff.
+Maintains inventory controls and accounts for all assets within the department.
 Leasing ensures that leases are renewed in a timely and efficient manner.
 Recycling ensures that all reporting requirements and goals are achieved.
 Energy oversees conservation program.